 Who can benefit from having a Floor Plan or Home Measurement Service performed?

 - Protect yourself by having an accurate gross living area to report on your listing.
-Not only will you have an accurate gross living area to report on you listing, you can also have a home measurement or floor plan sketch to include with your listing.
 The cost of the sketch may additionally be tax deductible as a business expense.

 - Avoid finding out later that the home you listed is smaller in gross living area than what the tax records have listed, which could result in a lower appraised value.